officiallyjerome-cmyk/officiallyjerome/profrope-main/about.md

 # About Me

-I’m a geographer and educator passionate about mapping, cities, and design.
+I am from Saint Paul, Minnesota.
+Currently, I am a senior Political Science major at Temple University.
+I enjoy playing music, specificially the saxophone and also meeting new people.

-- **Current role:** Professor of Urban Spatial Design in Japan
+- **Current role:** Community Engagement Lead, Reconnect Rondo
-- **Interests:** Web mapping, spatial analysis, and creative geography
+- **Interests:** Music, Creative direction (production), learning about new cultures and new languages